OBS Integration

 - Shared region size reserves header + 2 frame buffers (double buffering).

-- Session name is normalized with leading slash for POSIX shm_open compatibility.
+- Session name is normalized with leading slash for POSIX

 cpp